phaserjs/phaser/README.md

 * Check that tween pausing works with the new performance.now
 * Game.Time should monitor pause duration
 * Investigate bug re: tilemap collision and animation frames
-* Pointer.getWorldX(camera) needs to take camera scale into consideration
 * Add clip support + shape options to Texture Component.
 * Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
 * Sprite collision events